The Bloomberg School gives students the flexibility to participate in online training programs—from anywhere in the world.

 - The Johns Hopkins Center for Refugee and Disaster Response offers a variety of humanitarian health courses, degrees and certificates.

-If you have further questions about the online training opportunities offered at the Bloomberg School, contact the Admissions Office.
-You can also explore the face-to-face trainings available at the school.
+If you have further questions about the Johns Hopkins Bloomberg School's online training opportunities contact the Admissions Office.
+You can also explore the professional trainings available at the school.